BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

   enable-l7-proxy: "true"
 ```

 - Second, check kernel support or not: Cilium generally requires a kernel version >= 4.19 for basic eBPF functionality and >= 5.4 for kube-proxy replacement.
-So it will mostly about supported xD
+So it will mostly be about supported xD

-- Third, lets focus into main objective.
+- Third, let's focus on the main objective.
     - Cilium with eBPF is generally faster than iptables. eBPF (extended Berkeley Packet Filter) allows Cilium to dynamically insert code into the Linux kernel, enabling efficient packet processing and security enforcement.
 This approach reduces the overhead associated with traditional iptables-based packet filtering and routing.
-    - Iptables operates in user space and relies on a series of rules to manage network traffic, which can become complex and slow as the number of rules increases.
+    - Iptables operate in user space and rely on a series of rules to manage network traffic, which can become complex and slow as the number of rules increases.
 In contrast, eBPF operates in the kernel space, allowing for more direct and efficient handling of network packets.
 This results in lower latency and higher throughput, making Cilium with eBPF a more performant solution for Kubernetes networking.

 [Check out this tweet](https://x.com/diptanu/status/899424568422486016)